Maschinenfabrik Esslingen: Funiculars

-Demise of Locomotive Construction
+Demise of locomotive construction

 Finally the ME became a subsidiary of the Gutehoffnungshütte.
 In 1965 Daimler-Benz AG bought the company in order to use it factory facilities for its production and the construction of railway vehicles ceased.
 As of 2007 Maschinenfabrik Esslingen AG still existed, but as a real estate leasing company.

-Preservation of Locomotives
+Preservation of locomotives

 Today, old locomotives are rebuilt by the Verein zur Erhaltung der Lokomotiven der ME (Society for the Preservation of ME Locomotives) and handed over to museum railways for everyday operations.
 This society has its base in the old board rooms of the engineering works in Emil-Kessler-Straße in Mettingen on the factory site of Daimler AG.

+The last rack locomotive built in Germany for Indonesian State Railways, E10 60 is now used for excursion trains between Sawahlunto and Muarakalaban in West Sumatera.